imixs/imixs-microservice/README.md

 Imixs-Workflow supports both data formats - XML and JSON.
 It is recommended to use XML as this data format allows you to define data types.
 See the [Imixs-Rest API Service](https://www.imixs.org/doc/restapi/index.html) how to use JSON objects.

+### Microservice SAGA Pattern

+With the Microservice SAGA Pattern you can build a so called SAGA orchestrator to coordinate more complex business processes.
+The Imixs Project provides the sub project [Imixs SAGA](https://github.com/imixs/imixs-saga).
+This project extends the concepts of the Imixs-Microservice and allows the orchestration of multiple services within a microservice architecture.

 # <img src="https://github.com/imixs/imixs-microservice/raw/master/small_h-trans.png">